How far would you go to save your own life?

 Years ago, when everyone turned against Elise, Callum was the only person who stood by her.
 But if Elise refuses the deal, they’ll both die.
 With the clock ticking, Elise is forced to confront the choice: would she kill her brother to save herself?

-From the bestselling author of Hangman and narrator Hannah Monson, Kill Your Brother is a dark, wild thriller that will keep you guessing to the very end.
-Listen soon on Audible.
+From the bestselling author of the Hangman series, Kill Your Brother is a dark, wild thriller that will keep you guessing to the very end.

 Why did you decide to write about an athlete?